Jon Vaughn: Professional football

-Vaughn entered the 1991 National Football League Draft after his redshirt sophomore season.
+Vaughn entered the 1991 NFL draft after his redshirt sophomore season.
 The season trailed off as Powers got much of the late-season workload with four consecutive 100-yard efforts in Michigan wins.
 Vaughn was one of a relatively small class of underclassmen, headlined by Ragib "Rocket" Ismail, to be approved in the NFL's second class of players allowed to declare themselves eligible for the draft despite remaining amateur eligibility.
 In addition to Vaughn, other headliners among the underclassmen were Herman Moore, Todd Marinovich, and Rob Carpenter (who also played for the 1991 Patriots).
-Vaughn was drafted with the first pick of the fifth round of the 1991 NFL Draft by the New England Patriots.
+Vaughn was selected with the first pick of the fifth round of the 1991 NFL Draft by the New England Patriots.
 Coach Dick MacPherson used him sparingly from scrimmage in his rookie year as Leonard Russell was the featured back for the 1991 Patriots.
 However, he had 34 kickoff returns, including one touchdown, for an average of 21.1 yards in 1991, 10th among those with 1.2 returns per game.
 He also completed a 13-yard touchdown pass to Marv Cook against the Houston Oilers on September 22, 1991, the Patriots' only non-quarterback touchdown pass until Dave Meggett repeated the feat during the 1997 NFL season.

 In 1992, Vaughn led the team in rushing yards with 451 yards on 113 carries.
 He had 20 kickoff returns for an average of 28.2 yards, including another return touchdown.
 This second kickoff return touchdown was the last by a Patriot until Derrick Cullors repeated the feat in 1997 against the Buffalo Bills.
 Vaughn's first 100-yard rushing game—110 yards on 20 carries—came on November 22 in a 24-3 win against the New York Jets at home.
 In 1992, Vaughn had six fumbles on only 113 carries and 13 receptions, and five of the fumbles were lost to the other team.
 His 28.2-yard average led the National Football League (Deion Sanders was second at 26.7).